pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 This guide will walk you through the deployment of a Pachyderm pipeline to do some simple `edge detection <https://en.wikipedia.org/wiki/Edge_detection>`_ on a few images.
 Thanks to Pachyderm's built in processing primatives, we'll be able to keep our code simple but still run the pipeline in a distributed, streaming fashion.
 Moreover, as new data is added, the pipeline will automatically process it and output the results.

-If you hit any errors not covered in this guide, get help in our `public commity Slack <http://slack.pachyderm.io>`_, submit an issue on `GitHub <https://github.com/pachyderm/pachyderm>`_, or email us at `support@pachyderm.io <mailto:support@pachyderm.io>`_.
+If you hit any errors not covered in this guide, get help in our `public community Slack <http://slack.pachyderm.io>`_, submit an issue on `GitHub <https://github.com/pachyderm/pachyderm>`_, or email us at `support@pachyderm.io <mailto:support@pachyderm.io>`_.
 We are more than happy to help!

 Prerequisites
 ^^^^^^^^^^^^^